Today, I’m going to provide an independent review of Quorum International, a one time MLM powerhouse.

 Quorum International Facts

-The founder of Nerium and The People’s Network, Jeff Olsen did quite well with Quorum International.
+The founder of Nerium and The People’s Network, Jeff Olsen did quite well with the company.

 Eric Worre, who is a master MLMer, did great at Quorum International.